-- (A) The General Fund is the primary operating fund of the District.
+- (A) The General Fund is the main operating fund of the District.
 It accounts for financial resources used for general types of operations.
-This is a budgeted fund and any unrestricted fund balances are considered as resources available for use.
-This is a major fund of the District. - (B) Special Revenue Funds account for proceeds of specific revenue sources (other than expendable trusts or major capital projects) that are legally restricted to disbursements for specified purposes. - 1.
-The Special Revenue Fund includes federal financial programs where unused balances are returned to the grantor at the close of specified project periods as well as the state grant programs.
+This is a budgeted fund, and any fund balances are considered as resources available for use.
+This is a major fund of the District. - (B) The Special Revenue Fund accounts for proceeds of specific revenue sources (other than expendable trusts or major capital projects) that are legally restricted to disbursements for specified purposes.

+- 1. The Special Revenue Fund includes federal financial programs where unused balances are returned to the grantor, at the close of specified project periods, as well as the state grant programs.
 Project accounting is employed to maintain integrity for the various sources of funds.
-The separate projects of federally-funded grant programs are identified in the Schedule of Expenditures of Federal Awards included in this report.
-This is a major fund of the District.

-- 2. The District Activity Fund is a special revenue fund used to account for funds collected at individual schools for operation costs of the school or school district that allows for more flexibility in the expenditure of those funds. - 3.
+The separate projects of federally funded grant programs are identified in the Schedule of Expenditures of Federal Awards included in this report.
+This is a major fund of the District. - 2.
+The District Activity Fund is a special revenue fund used to account for funds collected at individual schools for operation costs of the school or school district that allows for more flexibility in the expenditure of those funds. - 3.
 The School Activity Fund is a special revenue fund used to account for funds collected at individual schools for activities of student groups and other types of activities requiring clearing accounts.
-Scholarship Funds provide funding for students' higher education in accordance with the terms or conditions specified by the donors.
 These funds are accounted for in accordance with the Uniform Program of Accounting for School Activity Funds. - (C) Capital Project Funds are used to account for financial resources to be used for the acquisition or construction of major capital facilities and equipment (other than those financed by Proprietary Funds). - 1.
-The Support Education Excellence in Kentucky (SEEK) Capital Outlay Fund receives those funds designated by the state as Capital Outlay Funds and is restricted for use in financing projects identified in the District's facility plan. - 2.
-The Facility Support Program of Kentucky (FSPK) Fund accounts for funds generated by the building tax levy required to participate in the School Facilities Construction Commission's construction funding and state matching funds, where applicable.
+The Support Education Excellence in Kentucky (SEEK) Capital Outlay Fund receives those funds designated by the State as Capital Outlay Funds and is restricted for use in financing projects identified in the District's facility plan. - 2.
+The Facility Support Program of Kentucky (FSPK) accounts for funds generated by the building tax levy required to participate in the School Facilities Construction Commission's construction funding and state matching funds, where applicable.
 Funds may be used for projects identified in the District's facility plan. - 3.
+The Construction Fund accounts for proceeds from sales of bonds and other revenues to be used for authorized construction.

+(D) Debt Service Funds

-The School Construction Fund accounts for proceeds from sales of bonds and other revenues to be used for authorized construction expenditures. - (D) The Debt Service Funds are used to account for the accumulation of resources for, and the payment of, general long-term debt principal and interest and related costs; and, for the payment of interest on general obligation notes payable, as required by Kentucky Law.
+The Debt Service Funds are used to account for the accumulation of resources for, and the payment of, general long-term debt principal and interest and related costs; and for the payment of interest on general obligation notes payable, as required by Kentucky Law.

 II.
-Proprietary Funds (Enterprise Fund)
+Proprietary Fund Types (Enterprise Fund)

 - (A) The Food Service Fund is used to account for school food service activities, including the National School Lunch Program, which is conducted in cooperation with the U.S. Department of Agriculture (USDA).
 Amounts have been recorded for in-kind contribution of commodities from the USDA.
-The Food Service Fund is a major fund. - (B) The Child Care Fund is used to account for after school child care and preschool activities.
-This is listed as a major fund due to the nature of the activity.
+The Food Service Fund is a major fund of the District. - (B) The Child Care Fund and Preschool Fund are used to account for day care type activities.
+These are considered major funds of the District due to the nature of the activity.